Montenegro Pride: 2016

+2017

 The fifth Montenegro Pride Pride Parade was held on September 23 in Podgorica under the name "With chivalry against violence ".
+Chivalry and heroism are more than principles for Montenegrin society.
+Throughout the turbulent history of wars, the principles of chivalry and heroism have strived and transcended from mere principles into a lifestyle and a tradition of true values nurtured by generations of Montenegrins.
+"Heroism is when I defend myself from another, chivalry is when I defend another from myself," said Marko Miljanov.
+Message of the Pride but also its logo – medal, order for chivalry, heroism and above all humanity were directly influenced by these principles.

-The pride event, which ended without any incidents, was attended by hundreds of LGBTIQ activists from Montenegro and the region.
+The pride event was attended by hundreds of LGBTIQ activists from Montenegro and the region.
 In addition to people from the community, the event was attended by a large number of representatives of state institutions, municipal services, international institutions, diplomats, and individuals from the non-governmental sector who are committed to reducing discrimination against vulnerable groups and combating all forms of violence.
 This year's route was different from the previous ones, moving through Njegoševa Street, Novaka Miloševa Street and Slobode Street.

-Behind the Pride message lies the long-standing struggle of the LGBTIQ community against violence, but also the solidarity with other vulnerable and marginalized groups in Montenegrin society.
+The message of the pride parade was meant to refer to the long-standing struggle of the LGBTIQ community against violence.
+However, it also referred to the solidarity with other vulnerable and marginalized groups in Montenegrin society.
 "Not only violence against us, but violence against everyone.
 This Pride is for all groups exposed to violence.
 We who are engaged in activism in Montenegro have seen a lot in previous years.
 We have seen injured heads, fractured skulls, situations and scenes that are unimaginable.
 This is something we live with daily.
-Although we are becoming more visible with each passing day, the violence is also on the increase, "said Danijel Kalezic, a member of the Organizing Committee of Montenegro Pride.
+Although we are becoming more visible with each passing day, the violence is also on the increase," said Danijel Kalezic, a member of the Organizing Committee of Montenegro Pride.

 This year's Pride Parade was attended by a much smaller number of members of the Police Directorate who were in charge of securing the event.
 No incidents were reported.
-Unlike previous years, the organizers of this year's Pride did not personally invite representatives of institutions and politicians.
-Everyone should take part in Pride because of sincere support, and not for collecting political points or media attention.
+Unlike previous years, the organizers of this year's Pride did not personally invite representatives of institutions and politicians, out of the belief that everyone should take part in pride because of sincere support, and not for collecting political points or media attention.

-Chivalry and heroism are more than principles for Montenegrin society.
-Throughout the turbulent history of wars, the principles of chivalry and heroism have strived and transcended from mere principles into a lifestyle and a tradition of true values nurtured by generations of Montenegrins.
-"Heroism is when I defend myself from another, chivalry is when I defend another from myself," said Marko Miljanov.
-Message of the Pride but also its logo – medal, order for chivalry, heroism and above all humanity were directly influenced by these principles.